 Growing sweet potatoes works best in loamy, well-drained soil that is not too rich.
 Ideally the pH is between 5.8 and 6.2, although they will tolerate a more acid pH to 5.0.
 Before planting, mix in several inches of compost or aged compost-enriched Miracle-Gro® Performance Organics™ All Purpose In-Ground Soil to improve soil texture and nutrition, then thoroughly dampen the bed.
-If your soil is heavy clay, try growing sweet potatoes in raised beds filled with soil designed for that growing environment, such as Miracle-Gro® Raised Bed Soil.
+If your soil is heavy clay, try growing sweet potatoes in raised beds filled with soil designed for that growing environment, such as 100 percent organic Miracle-Gro® Raised Bed Soil.
 Good root development depends on there being plenty of air space in the soil (good aeration).
 They are the ideal crop for areas with sandy soil.
 In the North, it’s a good idea to cover the soil with black plastic or black fabric mulch about 3 weeks before planting to warm the soil.

 Sweet potatoes are so willing to grow that plants accidentally dropped on the ground will take off and grow if the soil they land on is warm and moist.
 Plant sweet potatoes about 12 to 18 inches apart, and allow 3 feet between rows so the vines will have plenty of room to run.
 When setting out sweet potatoes in very hot, sunny weather, cover the plants with upturned flower pots for 3 days after planting to shield them from baking sun.